My accusers' speeches may have

 eloquent, unless by eloquent they meant truthful.
 In that case,

-I'll be eloquent.
+I'll admit to being eloquent.

-have spoken hardly a single word of truth, but I'll tell you the whole
+have hardly spoken a single word of truth, but I'll tell you the whole

 truth, by Zeus!
 [17c] Unlike them, I'll